 Now the developer has added an option to remove the unwanted context menus (right-click menus).
 If your Windows PC has been cluttered with a context menu, you can easily remove them using CCleaner.
 Most of us keep testing the freeware tool, and it creates a context menu.
 Most of them get automatically removed from the right-click context menu during uninstallation; however, a few may not.
 It may also happen you don’t want some right-click context menu, and you want to obliterate it from your Windows 11/10 machine.
 It may be any reason to remove the unwanted right-click context menu; we will show the steps to remove unwanted right-click context menus using CCleaner software.

-Most of the CCleaner users use this software to clean the temporary files and unwanted registry entries, but now you can even remove unwanted right-click context menus.
-In this post,
+Most CCleaner users use this software to clean the temporary files and unwanted registry entries, but now you can remove unwanted right-click context menus.

-How to use CCleaner to Clean Context Menu?
+How to Use CCleaner to Clean the Context Menu?

 Step 1.
 If you have not yet installed the CCleaner tool, you can download the same from the official website.

 Step 2.
-Install on your Windows 10 PC, launch the CCleaner program from the Desktop shortcut.
+Install on your Windows 11/10 PC, and launch the CCleaner program from the Desktop shortcut.